intel-analytics/BigDL-2.x/readthedocs/source/doc/UserGuide/python.md

 We recommend you to use conda to manage your python dependencies.
 Libraries installed in current conda environment will be distributed automatically to your cluster when calling `init_orca_context`.
 You can also add extra dependencies as .py, .zip and .egg files by specifying `extra_python_lib` argument in `init_orca_context`.

-For more detail, please refer to [orca-context](../Orca/Overview/orca-context.md#python-dependencies)
+For more details, please refer to [orca-context](../Orca/Overview/orca-context.md)

 ---
 ### **4. Compatibility**